NeloyNSU/Install-Anaconda-on-Windows-10/README.md

 package management and deployment.
 Package versions are managed by the package management system conda.The Anaconda distribution is used by over 6 million users, and it includes more than 250 popular data science packages suitable for Windows, Linux, and MacOS.

+## prerequisites for Anaconda

+* Python 2.7 or above
+* 4 GB of RAM (May run less than 4GB but will not provide good qualification)